-To date, we have funded our operations primarily from the sale of our equity securities, the sale of certain future royalties, and strategic collaboration arrangements.
+To date, we have funded our operations primarily from the sale of our equity securities, revenues from our commercial products, the sale of certain future royalties, and strategic collaboration arrangements.

-As of March 31, 2021, we had \$1,047.0 million in available cash, cash equivalents, and marketable debt securities.
+As of March 31, 2022, we had \$813.8 million in available cash, cash equivalents, and marketable debt securities.
 We believe that our existing capital resources will be sufficient to fund our projected operating requirements for at least the next twelve months.
-Our cash, cash equivalents, and marketable debt securities are held in a variety of deposit accounts, interest-bearing accounts, corporate bond securities, U.S government securities, assetbacked securities, and money market funds.
+Our cash, cash equivalents, and marketable debt securities are held in a variety of deposit accounts, interest-bearing accounts, corporate bond securities, commercial paper, U.S government securities, asset-backed securities, debt securities in government-sponsored entities, and money market funds.
 Cash in excess of immediate requirements is invested with a view toward liquidity and capital preservation, and we seek to minimize the potential effects of concentration and credit risk.